Europe & International

 A central role in two flagship projects

-The INP plays a central role in two European flagship projects, within the framework of the Future and Emerging Technologies program:
+The CNRS Physics plays a central role in two European flagship projects, within the framework of the Future and Emerging Technologies program:

 • Graphene: dedicated to the development of applications for this two-dimensional material;